The Unguarded Moment (1956)

 Well done Roz!

-Unfortunately for Esther, that $200,000 that had been her incentive to make The Unguarded Moment would also alert the IRS to husband Ben Gage’s shady financial dealings over the years.
+Unfortunately for Esther, that $200,000 that had been her incentive to make The Unguarded Moment also alerted the IRS to husband Ben Gage’s shady financial dealings over the years.

 How, you may ask?